Joyfully Together Sutra Study & Practice Program

-The Lotus Sutra : Tales of Practice
+The Anapanasati Sutra : The Path of Emancipation

-2. Zoom link for 7 p.m.
+Zoom link for 7 p.m.
 (Eastern Time):

 https://zoom.us/j/780647439?pwd=bCt3N2EyOSs1NXVObVhaVXphMXl4Zz09